local-resilience-tech/local-resilience-tech/content/docs/creating_a_lores_app/what_makes_up_a_lores_app.md

 Before we build our own app, let's take a look inside a LoRes App and see what they're made up of.

 We know that the goal of an app is to run open source software on a small server (or group of servers in one place) that we call a **Node**.
-This is really just a type of [self-hosting web apps](<https://en.wikipedia.org/wiki/Self-hosting_(web_services)>), with a few bells and whistles that allow the apps on a LoRes node to work well together, and in some cases to work with other nodes in the region that make up a **Mesh**.
+This is actually very similar to the popular practice of [self-hosting web apps](<https://en.wikipedia.org/wiki/Self-hosting_(web_services)>), with a few bells and whistles that allow the apps on a LoRes node to work well together, and in some cases to work with other nodes in the region that make up a **Mesh**.

 ## Application Services as Containers

 Given that, we want to stick with common ways of self-hosting that are already well supported and documented.
 The most common of these is to use **Containers**, which are lightweight, portable packages for an application and all it's dependencies.
-These were popularised by a product called **Docker**, and so are somtimes called **Docker Containers**, but there's actually an open standard for how they work as part of the **Open Container Initiative (OCI)**.
+These were popularised by a product called **Docker**, and so are sometimes called **Docker Containers**, but there's actually an open standard for how they work as part of the **Open Container Initiative (OCI)**.
 Here's a [great article](https://medium.com/@fred.j/docker-in-depth-first-part-history-499682db0c12) that descibes what containers are in more detail, and how they relate to docker.

 So, a container can run any software we need on our server, in isolation from other softare, and with all the system dependencies.
 Is that all we need?
 Are we done here?

 Each container is designed to run one **Service**.
 That could be the backend for a web app, or maybe a database or email server.
 If we think of an **App** as being _something that delivers useful functionality to users_, then that might need a few different services.
-Perhaps a web backend, a database AND an email server.
+Perhaps a web backend, AND a database, AND an email server.

-So an app then is a collection of services that work together.
-We know we can run services as containers using a widely used technology like [docker](https://www.docker.com/), but how to we coordinate and run the collection of services that we need for an app?
+So an app is then a collection of services that work together.
+We know we can run services as containers using a widely used technology like [Docker](https://www.docker.com/), but how to we coordinate and run the collection of services that we need for an app?

 In industry, this problem is called "_Container Orchestration_".

 ## Container Orchestration

 So obviously we aren't the first people to have this problem.
-In fact, it isn't just hobbiests self-hosting their favourite open source web apps that use containers, but most big tech products use them too.
+In fact, it isn't just hobbyists self-hosting their favourite open source web apps using containers, but most big tech products use this approach too.
 Those large scale products have some pretty serious needs, they might have multiple containers spread across different data-centers, even different continents, and it all needs to work together in a secure and highly available way.

 ### Option 1: Kubernetes